jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

         return None
     ...

-  the terminal shows a :doc:`TypeError` since the ``person.factory`` function signature does not allow arguments to be passed to it.
+  the terminal shows a :doc:`/exceptions/TypeError` since the ``person.factory`` function signature does not allow arguments to be passed to it.

 * I add the error to the list of exceptions encountered